Pima County urges Tucson schools to hold off on hybrid learning options

 Valenzuela anticipates starting at the elementary level first before rolling out hybrid learning for middle and high schools about two weeks later.

 Tucson Unified will discuss the most up-to-date metrics at its Sept.
-9 governing board meeting.
-Sunnyside plans to present its hybrid model at an upcoming meeting.
+9 Governing Board meeting.
+Sunnyside Unified plans to present its hybrid model at an upcoming meeting.

-Like TUSD and Sunnyside, Tanque Verde School District and Catalina Foothills are going to follow the recommendations of the county health department.
+Like TUSD and Sunnyside, Tanque Verde Unified School District and Catalina Foothills are going to follow the recommendations of the county Health Department.

 “We will not override the judgment of our county public health officials on the question of when it is safe to reopen for in-person instruction,” Catalina Foothills Superintendent Mary Kamerzell said in a letter to families Thursday, adding the district of about 5,500 students will remain 100% remote for now.

-On the opposite end of town in the Marana School District, the governing board has set Oct.
+On the opposite end of town in the Marana Unified School District, the Governing Board has set Oct.
 19 as the start date for hybrid instruction, following fall break, Superintendent Dan Streeter told families in a letter last week.
-Planning is underway as is a survey of families of the district's 12,000-plus students.
+Planning is underway as is a survey of families of the district’s 12,000-plus students.

-Amphitheater schools, serving more than 13,000 students, continues to work closely with the county health department on campus openings, said spokeswoman Michelle Valenzuela.
-The district’s current plan includes a provision that staff and families be given two weeks’ notice prior to reopening.
+Amphitheater schools, serving more than 13,000 students, continues to work closely with the county Health Department on campus openings, said spokeswoman Michelle Valenzuela.
+The district’s current plan includes a provision that staff and families be given two weeks’ notice before reopening.

 “We will of course honor that decision as we weigh our options,” she said.
 “As always, we will make decisions based on what is best for our students, staff and community.”